-The UK is in a Brexit transition period until 31 December 2020.
+The UK left the EU on 31st December 2020.
 From 1 January 2021, customs declarations will be required when importing goods from the EU.
-These rules currently apply when importing goods from the rest of the world.
+These rules previously applied when importing goods from the rest of the world.
 Exporters of dual-use controlled goods, technology and software will also be required to obtain an export licence when exporting to any EU country.

 Andrew Skinner advises clients on all customs matters, including;

 Valuation of goods